cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/configuration.md

 - `site` <Type>inherited</Type> <PropMeta>optional</PropMeta>

-  - Determines the local folder to upload and serve from a Worker
+  - Determines the local folder to upload and serve from a Worker.

 - `dev` <Type>not inherited</Type> <PropMeta>optional</PropMeta>

-  - Arguments for `wrangler dev`, configure local server
+  - Arguments for `wrangler dev` that configure local server.

 - `triggers` <Type>inherited</Type> <PropMeta>optional</PropMeta>

-  - Configures cron triggers for executing a Worker on a schedule
+  - Configures cron triggers for running a Worker on a schedule.

-- `usage_model` <Type>top level</Type> <PropMeta>optional</PropMeta>
+- `usage_model` <Type>inherited</Type> <PropMeta>optional</PropMeta>
   - Specifies the [Usage Model](/platform/pricing#usage-models) for your Worker.
 There are two options - [`bundled`](/platform/limits#bundled-usage-model) and [`unbound`](/platform/limits#unbound-usage-model).
 For newly created Workers, if the Usage Model is omitted it will be set to the [default Usage Model set on the account](https://dash.cloudflare.com/?account=workers/default-usage-model).
 For existing Workers, if the Usage Model is omitted, it will be set to the Usage Model configured in the dashboard for that Worker.

-- `build` <Type>inherited</Type> <PropMeta>optional</PropMeta>
+- `build` <Type>top level</Type> <PropMeta>optional</PropMeta>

-  - Allows configuring a custom build step to be run by wrangler when building your worker.
-See the [custom builds documentation](#build) for more details.
+  - Configures a custom build step to be run by Wrangler when building your Worker.
+Refer to the [custom builds documentation](#build) for more details.

 </Definitions>

 ### vars

-Values to use in your Worker script as text environment variables.
+The `vars` key defines a table of [environment variables](/platform/environments#environment-variables) provided to your Worker script.
+All values are plaintext values.

 Usage: